The overview

 -Provide a more secure and updated Christian-based pre-school that maintains current enrollment figures and meets/exceeds safety and accreditation standards.

-The Thrift Mall will move to a new home, which is under discussion.
+The PCC Thrift Mall will move to a new home, which is under discussion.
+But for now, the plans including pausing the store operations in mid 2026.

-Sports programs, including community pickleball and youth basketball, will continue.
+Sports programs, including community pickleball and youth basketball, will continue although they may be interrupted sometimes by construction in the LEC.